UniLogin/UniLogin/docs/source/tutorial.rst

 .. _using_sdk:

-Using an SDK
+Using the SDK
 ------------

 Creating a wallet contract
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To start using an SDK you will need to create an SDK instance and deploy a wallet contract.
+To start using the SDK you will need to create an SDK instance and deploy a wallet contract.
 Below is a snippet doing precisely that for the development environment.

 ::